CharlyMartin/portfolio/src/data/articles/use-state-initial-value-evaluation/index.md

 ## That's it, folks!

-Thank you for following my little, very specific experiment in the world of React state and JavaScript runtime.
-I hope you learned something, or at least, you got a refresher on the fundamentals of React.
+Thank you for following my little, unsual experiment in the world of React states and JavaScript runtime.
+I hope you learned something, or at least you got a refresher on the fundamentals of React.
 I know I did!

 <!-- > The initial value of `useState` is evaluated on every re-render if it's a non-function value like a primitive, an object or an array.